Pipes of War

 ‘Nice work,’ said Suds, as he joined them by the machine.

-At which point Flush’s efforts suddenly paid off and Limescale burst to life, roaring and screaming.
-Flush flew off him and fell off him onto the floor with a thud.
-The three remaining grime fighters managed to run over and HyJean quickly sedated Limescale again.
-Cap managed to get a signal – which Limescale’s computers had been blocking to avoid his victims contacting anyone on the outside – and contacted the authorities to come and arrest Limescale and sort out dismantling his machinery.
+At which point Flush’s efforts suddenly paid off and Limescale burst to life, roaring and thrashing about.
+Flush flew off him and tumbled onto the floor with a thud.
+The three remaining grime fighters ran over and HyJean managed to sedate Limescale again.

 ‘Have you found out what happened to him?’ asked Suds, gesturing to the room where Nelson had been kept.

-‘He said he was a volunteer test subject at some lab, but he can’t remember much,’ said Cap.
+‘He remembered he was a volunteer test subject at some lab, but he can’t remember much else,’ said Captain Clean.
 ‘Whatever they did to him, it seems to have affected his memory.’

-‘Wait, Limescale said some guys in a laboratory made him all crazy looking,’ said Flush.
+‘Wait, Limescale said some guys in a laboratory made him look like that,’ said Flush.
 ‘Maybe it’s the same lab?’

-‘Maybe, I’ll look into it,’ said the captain.
+‘Maybe.
+I’ll look into it,’ said the captain.
+‘We also need to find him somewhere to stay temporarily.’

 Before they could discuss it further, HyJean entered and gestured for them to be quiet.